rslurry/sb_utils/README.md

 ## depot: a Python library of map-making utilities for Subway Builder

 ## Requirements
-You need a shell.
-If you're on Windows, you must use WSL.
-Well, maybe there is a way to get it to work without WSL, but I will make no effort to support that, so good luck if you try that.
+This library requires a shell.
+Windows users must use WSL.
+No support is provided for a non-WSL approach, but savvy users may be able to figure one out.

 This library is confirmed to work with the following Python package versions:
 | Package            | Version       |